bakkemo/umwelt/README.md

 # umwelt
-Elm framework for dealing with state maintaining nodes
+Elm framework for dealing with state maintaining nodes in a scene

 This is pre-alpha anything.
-This "framework" allows for extending events (node state updates), triggers (event start/start), collision detection, quadtree info , drag & drop, drag handling, and anything else I thought of at the time to a network of nodes (packets of state including a Graphics.Collage.Form).
+This "framework" allows for extending events (node state updates), triggers (event start/start), collision detection, composite objects and quadtree info for concave object collision detection (as well as spacially partioning collision detection), drag & drop, drag handling, and anything else I thought of at the time to a network of nodes (packets of state including a Graphics.Collage.Form).
 It basically started as an approach to drawing a form element element onto the canvas and being able to interact with it later.